wlush/circulationBiogeography/README.md

   - _note that this regional breakdown was necessary for older/lower performance hardware_

 ### populationModeling _(directory)_:
-The populationModeling directory contains the following files:
+This directory contains files used to run and analyze the global neutral population model used in this work.
+Contains the following files:
 - analysis_regions.npz
   - This file contains individual regions used for analysis of population modeling results.
 - automated_max_multigen.pkl